WELCOME!

 The ABC has an active schedule of concertizing and musical lectures at historic houses, schools, colleges, libraries, churches, senior residences and organizational gatherings.
 Among the venues in the Albany area are the Troy Music Hall, Saint Paul’s of Troy, the "Tuesdays at Noon" Concert series, the Medieval Fair at Albany's All Saints Cathedral, Schuyler Mansion, East Greenbush Library, and "First Night" celebrations in Albany and Saratoga.
 The group also performs at weddings and special events where early music is appropriate.

-Programs include medieval to modern music played on instruments such as recorders, krummhorns, viola da gamba, violin, Glastonbury pipe, keyboard and various percussion.
+ABC regularly presents programs of medieval to modern music played on instruments such as recorders, krummhorns, viola da gamba, violin, Glastonbury pipe, keyboard and various percussion.

 ABC is a registered 501(c)(3) non-profit organization; all the artists volunteer their time and talent.
 Contributions to the Adirondack Baroque Consort are tax deductible.
 All proceeds go to support the ABC's two scholarship programs for assisting music students of early music, and to purchase music.